 What is Property Management?

 Property management is the act of supervising and maintaining residential, commercial, or industrial properties for the entity or individual(s) that owns them.
-Property managers take responsibility for keeping rentals occupied with tenants through means of advertising the property, showing vacant rentals to interested tenants, conducting in-depth screening and background checks, and signing encompassing leases compliant with state and local laws.
+Property managers take responsibility for keeping rentals occupied with tenants by advertising the property, showing vacant rentals to interested tenants, conducting in-depth screening and background checks, and signing encompassing leases compliant with state and local laws.
 Additionally, they collect the rent payments from tenants, cater to any maintenance requests, and ensure the properties are in good condition.

 Getting Started with Property Management

 The utilization of rental management software is highly recommended, as it can automate much of the rental screening and management process, such as sending rental applications and collecting rent.
 Property managers should take the process slowly, starting with only a few clients, building at a pace that allows them to learn what is and isn’t working for their business.
-As the number of clients expand, managers should begin hiring employees to both reduce workload and free up time for managerial tasks.
+As the number of clients expands, managers should begin hiring employees to both reduce workload and free up time for managerial tasks.